GromovoiStanislav/NodeJS-RabbitMQ/Project 1/README.md

-## RabbitMQ witn Express simple example
+## RabbitMQ with Express simple example